arduino/docs-content/content/hardware/02.hero/boards/yun-rev2/tutorials/remote-due-blink/content.md

 description: 'Demonstrates how to upload remotely a sketch on DUE boards.'
 ---

 This is a special version of the basic **Blink** example.
-It's made for demonstrating how to enable the possibility to upload a sketch on a DUE board and a Yún shield using the remote upload feature (via WiFi or Ethernet) offered by the Arduino Software (IDE).
+It's made for demonstrating how to enable the possibility to upload a sketch on a DUE board and a Yún shield using the remote upload feature (via Wi-Fi or Ethernet) offered by the Arduino Software (IDE).

 ## Preparing Arduino Due For Remote Upload